-In the period to 30 November 2017 the Company's issued share capital comprised 50,001 Management Shares and 259,569,268 Ordinary Shares of 1p nominal value.
-Each Ordinary Share held entitles the holder to receipt of dividends and to one vote, there are no restrictions on those voting rights.
+As at 30 November 2018 the Company's issued share capital comprised 50,001 Management Shares and 319,107,794 Ordinary Shares of 1p nominal value.
+Each Ordinary Share held entitles the holder to one vote and there are no restrictions on those voting rights.
 Voting deadlines are stated in the Notice of Meeting and Form of Proxy and are in accordance with the Companies Act 2006.